puppetlabs/iac/_lifeofinternatpuppet/post_13.md

 Some of the key highlights were:-

-- concat module testing was done (review written and shared with the team later in the week) The testing for this module has been parked for now
+- Concat module testing was done (review written and shared with the team later in the week) The testing for this module has been parked for now
-- backlog work assigned - fix layout of hyperlinks on the on the Life of an Intern Blog Page during the free time.
+- Backlog work assigned - fix layout of hyperlinks on the on the Life of an Intern Blog Page during the free time.
 - Christmas Holidays applied!
 Looking forward to them!
 - UK Respectful Workplace Training Completed!
-- tag and release done on the haproxy module (v4.4.0)
+- I paired up with Adrian to get the puppetlabs-haproxy module released (v4.4.0)   Check the link on the [Puppet Forge](https://forge.puppet.com/modules/puppetlabs/haproxy/4.4.0)
-- recap session with mentor Paula on release process, the forge and mergeback.
+- Recap session with mentor Paula on release process, the forge and mergeback.
 Thanks Paula for the useful session!
-- litmus testing on IAC Modules (related to the release of the new CI - Google Cloud Platform) Some of the modules tested to date included:-
+- Litmus testing on IAC Modules (related to the release of the new CI - Google Cloud Platform) Some of the modules tested to date included:-
   - [puppetlabs-apt](https://github.com/puppetlabs/puppetlabs-apt)
   - [puppetlabs-motd](https://github.com/puppetlabs/puppetlabs-motd)